 The end of May usually brings more sunshine, higher temperatures and a whole lot of outdoor activities.
-Whether it be walking tours organised by local branches of Slovak Hiking Club, open-air goulash parties in the country, or traditional Maypole dancing, they are all splendid events that deserve a special mention.
-Before I start blogging about these, I want to put down a few notes to help me remember my culinary experience in the bakery ‘U Boriakov’.
-It’s where my journey began last weekend.
+Walking trips, open-air goulash parties, or traditional Maypole dancing – they are all splendid events that deserve a visit.
+I managed to squeeze all of them in a weekend trip to a small town of Detva.

-It was much easier afterwards to follow the baking process, ask the right questions, and admire the bakers’ inimitable dexterity.
+It was much easier afterwards to follow the baking process, ask the right questions, and admire the bakers’ skilled work.

 When they come out of the oven, they look like this: